 The SIGNAL Blog

-Science Applications International Corporation (SAIC) has been awarded a delivery order by the U.S. Army Evaluation Center to provide technical and business process support for planning, development and execution of Joint Improvised Explosive Device Defeat Test Board objectives.
-The delivery order has a total value of more than $41 million if all options are exercised.
+Science Applications International Corporation (SAIC) has been awarded a delivery order under the U.S. Strategic Command Systems and Mission Support II prime contract managed by the 55th Contracting Squadron.
+This delivery order is to provide advisory and assistance services to the U.S. Air Force Weather Agency for life-cycle program management support.
+The delivery order has a total value of more than $12 million if all options are exercised.

 General Dynamics Information Technology has been awarded a five-year, $14.5 million contract to provide information assurance support to the U.S. Army Pacific (USARPAC).
 Through the contract, General Dynamics will provide information assurance support, including information technology security policy and guidance, certification and accreditation, training and security engineering support to USARPAC.

 The U.S. Air Force is awarding a cost-plus-incentive-fee contract to L-3 Communications Link Simulation and Training for an estimated $23 million.
 This action will provide B-2 training system follow-on concurrency with the B-2 weapon system and contractor logistics support of existing B-2 training devices.

 Symetrics Industries is being awarded a $6.5 million firm-fixed-price, indefinite delivery/indefinite quantity contract for the procurement of 500 Technique Control Modulators (TCM) units, 950 TCM kits, and the engineering and technical support and repair services for the TCM units/kits for the U.S. Navy and U.S. Air Force in support of the Airborne Threat Simulation Organization.